-Over the last Easter holiday (April 2017), my sister and I embarked on a road trip from Nigeria to Ghana via Grand Popo and Lome.
+Over Easter, my sister and I embarked on a Nigeria Ghana road trip from Lagos to Accra via Grand Popo and Lome.
 We spent 2 days in Grand Popo, Benin, half a day in Lome, Togo and a total of 6 days in Accra and Cape Coast, Ghana.
-This cost breakdown is based solely on our experience and is only intended for the purpose of trip planning and to present a fair idea of how much to budget.
+This cost breakdown is based solely on our experience and is only intended for trip planning and to present a fair idea of how much to budget.

 I have previously written a breakdown for Benin when I visited Fidjrosse and Ouidah for N20,000 only.
 You can find that here.
 This time, my sister and I stayed in Grand Popo and here’s a breakdown of our trip.